ousiax/ousiax.github.io/_posts/2017-03-14-compile-and-run-c-program-in-linux-using-gcc.md

 #### 2. What is Static Linking?

 Static linking is the process of copying all library modules used in the program into the final executable image.
 The linker combines library routines with the program code in order to resolve external references, and to generate an executable image suitable for loading into memory.
+This of course takes more space on the disk and in memory than dynamic linking.
+But static linking is faster and more portable because it does not require the presence of the library on the system where it runs.

 We will deveop an `add` module and place in a separate `add.c` file.
 Prototype of `add` module will be placed inn a separate file called `add.h`.
 Code file `hello.c` will be created to demonstrate the linking process.